JuliaLang/julia/stdlib/REPL/docs/src/index.md

 julia>
 ```

-Function that take an optional module argument often defaults to the REPL context module.
-As an example, calling `varinfo()` will show the
+Functions that take an optional module argument often defaults to the REPL
+context module.
+As an example, calling `varinfo()` will show the variables of
-variables of the current active module:
+the current active module:

 ```julia-repl
 julia> module CustomMod